-Platelet-rich plasma therapy involves your doctor obtaining a sample of your blood and isolating the platelets from other cells in your blood.
+PRP therapy involves board-certified orthopedic surgeon Dr. Tyrell Burrus obtaining a sample of your blood and isolating the platelets from other cells in your blood.
 During a process called centrifugation, the number of isolated platelets is increased.
 All platelets are then reintroduced to the initial blood sample, which is then, depending on its use, injected into the site of injury or stitched into damaged tissue.

 What are the benefits of platelet-rich plasma therapy?

 Platelet-rich plasma therapy can be beneficial in speeding up the general recovery of certain hip, knee, shoulder, and ankle conditions or injuries.
-Platelet-rich plasma can also be used during surgery to help speed up healing and recovery time.
+PRP Therapy can also be used during surgery to help speed up healing and recovery time.

 If you are interested in the potential therapeutic benefits of platelet-rich plasma, a consultation with an orthopedic specialist may be the first step towards discovering a treatment and recovery plan that is right for you.
-Dr. Burrus is an experienced fellowship-trained orthopedic surgeon who is dedicated to providing high-quality, specialized holistic care.
+Dr. Tyrell Burrus is an experienced fellowship-trained orthopedic surgeon who is dedicated to providing high-quality, specialized holistic care.
 Call 512.477.6341 or fill out the form on this page to schedule an appointment.
 Our practice serves those in Austin, Texas as well as Bastrop Seton, Texas.